CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 The two `const foo quux` cases invoke undefined behaviour.
 The consistently crazy behaviour would have been to decorate the return type instead.

+The "worstest" case is GCC allowing the specification of typedef alignment different to the defining type.
+This abomination should not exist and should never be used.
+Alignment is not currently modelled by STG.

 ### Diff helpers